 - Ulcerative colitis only affects the colon and rectum, whereas Crohn's disease can affect any part of the gut.

-Find out more about the gut (gastrointestinal tract) and how it works.
+Find out more about the gut (gastrointestinal tract) and how it works in our leaflet The digestive system.

 How common is inflammatory bowel disease?